pasqualerossi/42-School-Guide/README.md

 # 42 School Projects and Exams

-The numbers below are a recommendation on which project to start with next in each ring, starting with :one:
+The numbers below are a recommendation on which project to start with next in each ring.

 </div>